-Prior to any person undertaking ground disturbing works within the Project Area (Quarry site or pipeline corridors), they will undergo a Cultural Heritage Induction delivered by the Quarry Manager which will include a review of the protocols contained within this ACHMP.
+Prior to any person undertaking ground disturbing works within the Quarry Site, they will undergo a Cultural Heritage Induction delivered by the Quarry Manager which will include a review of the protocols contained within this ACHMP.
 Operators engaged in topsoil stripping activities will also be given additional training in the recognition of Aboriginal Sites and Objects.

-In order to deliver these inductions, the Quarry Manager will undertake training from the Tweed Byron LALC prior to commencement of operations and refresher training on a three yearly basis.
+In order to deliver these inductions, the Quarry Manager will undertake refresher training from the Tweed Byron LALC on a three yearly basis.